Lady Howard of Tavistock

 The green mound there will never be bare: my curse will never pass

-Legends unfair to the fairer sex, especially the bold, the brave and the beautiful
+Legends unfair to the fairer sex – the bold, the brave, the beautiful

-It warns all of us throughout all time to be decent, dull and dutiful
+It warns us all throughout all time to be decent, dull and dutiful

 I’m a women with a story, but aren’t all our sex damned as well?

-Leave those men - and your life - behind you my sisters, come and ride with me to hell…
+Leave those lovers – and your life – behind you my dears, come and ride with me to hell…

 anna jones ©2017